 Use On-page SEO Best Practices

-Rename each of your pages URLs so they are keyword specific (like www.dogworld.com/housebreak-older-dog-spray) and so they don't contain a long string of random letters and numbers.
+Rename your page URLs so they are keyword-specific (like www.dogworld.com/housebreak-older-dog-spray) and don't contain a long string of random letters and numbers.
 This will help customers understand what they're clicking on and will help get your page indexed properly.

 7. Security and Schema